 Across our findings, digitization will take center stage as restaurants explore ways to improve internal efficiency, deliver more spectacular multi-channel experiences, and stay connected with their customers.

 All data cited below comes from the survey results.
-For a more in-depth look at these 2021 retail industry trends, download the full report.
+For a more in-depth look at these 2021 restaurant industry trends, download the full report.

 #1: Contactless ordering and delivery is here to stay